Preliminary Planning Advice

 Plan of Subdivision

-Monteath & Powys worked with our client and notable architect to provide specialised planning advice and assistance to prepare a development application for the demolition of existing structures, the construction of mixed use commercial and residential flat buildings and a plan of subdivision.
+Monteath & Powys worked with our client and notable architect to provide specialised town planning advice and assistance to prepare a development application for the demolition of existing structures, the construction of mixed use commercial and residential flat buildings and a plan of subdivision.
 The approved development comprises of:

 - 4 towers (one at 7 storeys and three at 6 storeys) with roof top gardens